JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 let sum = add(2)(y: 3)
 ```

-Note however that application requires a named parameter on the 2nd parameter.
+Note that application requires a named parameter on the 2nd parameter due to some quirks of the representation used.

 ### FP In Python